5 Health Benefits Of The Mediterranean Diet, Plus A 7-Day Meal Plan

 Lunch: lentil soup and a piece of fruit

-Dinner: grilled salmon with brown rice and broccoli rabe
+Dinner: grilled salmon with tzatziki, bulgur, and broccoli rabe

-Breakfast: whole wheat toast with almond butter and banana slices
+Breakfast: whole wheat toast with soft cheese and fresh squeezed juice

 Snack: crunchy roasted chickpeas and a piece of fruit